Particular/docs.particular.net/servicecontrol/plugins.md

 ## Deprecated Packages

-Early versions of the plugins were incorrectly named, they did not specific the NServiceBus target version.
+Early versions of the plugins were incorrectly named, they did not specify the target version as NServiceBus 4.
 These packages have been deprecated and unlisted.

 Usage of these packages should be removed and replaced with the new packages.